Published online Feb 27, 2018. doi: 10.4240/wjgs.v10.i2.21

 Published online: February 27, 2018

-Tissue stiffness measurements on liver and spleen were conducted before and two days after liver resection for hepatic tumors using point shear-wave elastography (SWE).
+Patients scheduled for liver resection for hepatic tumors were considered for enrollment.
+Tissue stiffness measurements on liver and spleen were conducted before and two days after liver resection using point shear-wave elastography.
+Histological analysis of the resected liver specimen was conducted in all patients and patients with marked liver fibrosis were excluded from further study analysis.
 Patients were divided into groups depending on size of resection and whether they had received preoperative chemotherapy or not.
+The relation between tissue stiffness and postoperative biochemistry was investigated.